Brachyglottis greyi: In horticulture

 The best known is "Sunshine" originally from New Zealand.

 "Moria Read" is a variation of "Sunshine" whose leaves have a central, variously shaped areas of cream and pale green.
 It originated at Liskeard, Cornwall.

 Distribution

 Primarily a coastal species of rock outcrops and bluffs but may extend inland up river gorges and in suitably exposed bluff habitats.
-Confined to the southern North Island from near Flat Point south to the mouth of the Ōrongorongo River.
+Confined to the southern North Island of New Zealand from near Flat Point south to the mouth of the Ōrongorongo River.